Bees Make It. We Shake It!

 Of notable consideration:

-- 2018: CPHS opened for Dramarama and nominated Best Band/Musician, Phoenix Magazine
+- 2018: Opened for Dramarama and nominated Best Band/Musician, Phoenix Magazine

-- 2016: Carol listed top 10 best female-fronted Bands in Phoenix, Amy Young, Phoenix New Times and released second LP Eyes on the Prize
+- 2016: Released LP Eyes on the Prize and Carol listed top 10 best female-fronted Bands in Phoenix, Amy Young, Phoenix New Times

-- 2013: Carol considered a leading front-women in Phoenix, Sarah Edwards, Valley Hype
+- 2013: Leading front-women in Phoenix by Sarah Edwards, Valley Hype

 About the band